 First of all, PIA has had a lot of time to develop its server network.
 With over 3,300 servers spread across the globe, you can connect to both nearby and highly remote servers.
 Then, it supports torrenting as well, providing fast speeds and reliable performance.
 And lastly, this VPN does not collect any personal information, and it stands firmly behind its claims.

 When it comes to downsides, we have to say that PIA can’t be used for unblocking major streaming websites.
 If you don’t care about this, this provider might be a perfect choice.
-So, make sure to check our review of Private Internet Access for additional info.
+So, make sure to check our Private Internet Access review for additional info.

 The truth is that you’ll find thousands of VPNs on the market.
 This is why we’re always happy to see basic VPNs that come with a sturdy foundation.
 And that’s precisely what Perfect Privacy is all about.